shampine/nodeploy/README.md

 - Move `config.sample.js` to `config.js`
 - Edit all options to meet environment requirements
 - Configure a webhook in your GitHub repository settings
-- Run `npm start` or `screen npm start` in the root to start the deployment listener
+- Run `npm start` in the root to start the deployment listener
+- Optional: you can run this in a screen as `screen npm start` or using forever `forever start /path/to/nodeploy/`

 ## issues